It’s not really a “theory” at all. It is a social movement, akin to a religion.

 As I experienced during my recent School Board campaign, if you object to The Movement That Must Not Be Named, its followers hit you with the false argument, “Don’t you think we should teach history in schools?”

-That question is an exercise in misdirection; but it demands a response nonetheless.
+That question is an exercise in misdirection.

-First of all, history, true history, including the uncomfortable truths about slavery and segregation, was taught in public schools for decades before this movement ever emerged.
+First of all, history, true history, including the uncomfortable truths about slavery and segregation: that history was taught in public schools for decades before this movement ever emerged.
 I learned about these subjects in school in the 1980s.
 Although it has earlier roots, the movement in its present form didn’t really begin to coalesce until the early 2010s.
 Therefore, you don’t need the movement’s ideology to teach history.

 But this rhetorical accusation-in-question-form is not intended to be a reasonable argument.
 It is simply a manipulative misdirection.

 Like most people on both sides, I believe we should teach the complete truth about American history in our schools: including uncomfortable truths about slavery and the mistreatment of Native peoples; as well as the struggles of the women’s suffrage movements, the labor movement, and the Civil Rights movement.
+These are all a part of our past, and we should be candid.

 I also believe we should celebrate our successes: including the end of slavery, the granting of women’s suffrage, the minimum wage and the 40-hour work week, and the end of segregation.
-You can’t possibly teach those successes without first acknowledging the problems: but the success is a crucial part of the story.
+You can’t possibly teach those successes without first acknowledging the problems: but the success is a crucial part of the story!
 Ignoring or denying those successes presents a false narrative.

 The movement’s Narrative presents a twisted, distorted, biased, invented version of history.
 The best-known example of this is The 1619 Project, which has been repeatedly debunked.
-But chances are, you’ve never heard that it was debunked until just now: because The 1619 Project’s conclusions suit the movement’s Narrative, and the historical reality does not.
+But chances are, you’ve never heard that it was debunked, until just now: because The 1619 Project’s conclusions suit the movement’s Narrative, and the historical reality does not.

 The movement does not want to teach true history.
 The movement wants to indoctrinate children with an ideology that distorts history for political purposes.
 That’s why this is a problem.
 That’s why this issue came up during my run for School Board.
 And that’s why this is worth fighting about.

-Misdirection #2: Oh, those fancy words and their newfangled redefinitions
+Misdirection #3: Oh, those fancy words and their newfangled redefinitions

 We are all equal.
 All human beings are alike; and every single human being is unique.
 Every one of us is at the center of our own universe of awareness.
 Our sensory perception revolves around our individual physical selves.
 Our thoughts and our memories all tend to be extremely self-focused.
 To you, you are the most important person in the Universe.
 And that’s okay, so long as you remember that everyone else feels exactly the same way.